Variable-Displacement Motor (TL)

 Details

-Vector of pressure drop values for tabular parameterization of leakage and torque friction.
+A vector of differential pressure values for tabular parameterization of leaks and torque friction.
 The elements of the vector must be listed in ascending order.

 Dependencies

-To use this parameter, set parameter Leakage and friction parameterization value Tabulated data - volumetric and mechanical efficiencies
+To use this parameter, set for the parameter Leakage and friction parameterization meaning Tabulated data - volumetric and mechanical efficiencies or Tabulated data - volumetric and mechanical losses.

 |